timsuchanek/lycheeJS/README.md

 ```

 - Open your Web Browser and navigate to **http://localhost:8080**
 to open the lycheeJS welcome page.
-You are now ready to go.

-The shipped [example projects](./projects) show you best practices
+The shipped [example projects](./projects)
-on how to develop cross-platform games.
+show you best practices on how to develop cross-platform games.

 ### 3. Install Fertilizers (optional)